 Some of the things I want in a home aren’t listed – can I add them?

 Not at this stage.
-Nest is in the early stages and we are refining the matching engine as the platform grows.
-We expect to add more options and information as the platform develops.
 You can, however, discuss your preferences with the provider of the room when they contact you regarding your application.

 I’ve changed my mind about some things I want, can I change/update my profile?

 Yes.
 To make changes to your profile after you have set it up, login to Nest and click on “Your Profile”.
 Then click “Edit Profile” to make changes.

 Can I list more than one state, suburb or region for where I want to live?

 Yes you can!
 You can select more than one location when you search.
 If location isn't an important factor, choose a state (eg: NSW) as your location.